Looking For The Best Robot Vacuum For Hardwood Floors?

 Cheaper robot vacuums have a typical battery life of around 90 minutes.
 This is enough to clean one or two average-size rooms.

 Pricier robots that can clean an entire level usually have a longer battery life of up to 120 minutes.

 If you have a small to mid-size home, a robot with a 90-minute runtime is enough.
 For larger homes, invest in a longer-running robot vacuum.

 In addition to battery life, check whether the robot has an auto-recharge feature.
-This is where the vacuum automatically goes back to the charging dock when the battery gets low.
+This is where the vacuum automatically goes back to the docking station when the battery gets low.

 If you are buying a more expensive model, check whether it also has auto-resume.
-This is where the vacuum automatically resumes cleaning where it left off before it went back to the dock to recharge.
+This is where the vacuum automatically resumes cleaning where it left off before it went back to the docking station to recharge.

 This is a standard feature in almost all robot vacuum cleaners.
 It allows you to set the vacuum to start cleaning automatically at a specific time and day.

 But there’s a difference in scheduling flexibility between cheaper and premium robot vacuums.